 - David killed Goliath (cf. 1 Sam 17:1, 49)

 Elchanan killed Goliath (cf. 2 Sam 21:18-19) - A real contradiction at last! :-) There are several possible explanations for 2 Sam.21:19.
 1. It could simply be a badly copied text and the original text said something different altogether.
 Some indications that this could be the case is the repeated mention of war with the Philistines at "Gob" in the surrounding verses, the name of a an otherwise unknown place, and looking suspiciously like the well-known Philistine city of Gath.
-2. Elchanan might simply be David's original name with "David" being his throne name.
+Actually the most likely option, since 1 Chron.20:5 makes it clear that the original text was that Elchanan struck down Lahmi, the brother of Goliath.
+The inherent redundancy of much of the Bible actually allows us to find the truth.
+Two words (Lachmi achi) are all that was accidentally skipped from 2 Sam.18-19 by some scribe.
+Compare this elegant and plausible explanation to the alternatives: 2.
+Elchanan might simply be David's original name with "David" being his throne name.
 It was not unknown for kings to have more than one name (e.g. Uzziah who was also known as Azariah, Jehoiachin also known as Coniah, Solomon also known as Jedidiah).
 Against this option is the fact that there is no other mention of the name Elchanan for David and that Elchanan was mentioned as one of the 30 heroes of David.
 3. Goliath might simply have been a popular name among the "Rephaim" living in Gath (or even a family name) and Elchanan killed this Goliath much later than the Goliath killed by David and he was therefore not the same, but possibly a younger relative with the same name.
-In terms of chronology and context this seems like the most likely option.
 4. We have a real contradiction and this act of the young Elchanan from Bethlehem was later officially ascribed to his king, David, who was also from Bethlehem.
 Then the question would be why this verse remained in the text?
 Moreover, how come Elchanan did not replace Saul as king instead of David?
 5. We have a real contradiction and neither David nor Elchanan killed Goliath.
 There was no Goliath.
 There was no David.
 This is the view of the so-called minimalists.
 But then we run into the solid wall of archaeological fact which attests to the house of David ruling in Judah (Dan Stele and Moab stone).